 We don’t want our town – or world for that matter – deteriorating quicker than it should, so we do our best to “stem the flow” so to speak.
 But we need you to help us achieve this by participating in our processes where possible while you stay!

-Our housekeepers also use re-useable gloves, reusable cloths and minimal amounts of garbage bags to limit our plastic footprint.
+Housekeeping – Our housekeepers use re-useable gloves, reusable cloths and minimal amounts of garbage bags to limit our plastic footprint.
 We use eco-friendly cleaning products where possible to ensure no unnecessary harmful chemicals are put into our waterways.
 We are minimising single-use plastics in multiple ways as well – our dual ply toilet paper is from recycled material, and is delivered in cardboard rather than plastic.
 This is the same for all of the products you as a guest are likely to use, such as the guest soap that is supplied in ensuites.